WonderWorld: Interactive 3D Scene Generation from a Single Image: Related Work

 \section{Related Work}

+\paragraph{Novel view generation.} Many works on generating novel views from a single image attempted to construct renderable 3D scene representations, such as layered depth images~\citep{lsiTulsiani18, Shih3DP20}, radiance fields~\citep{yu2020pixelnerf,grf2020,szymanowicz2024flash3d}, multi-plane images~\citep{tucker2020single,zhou2018stereo}, and point features~\citep{niklaus20193d,wiles2020synsin}.
+Yet, they only supported generating views within small viewpoint changes w.r.t. the input image, as they only built single static scene representations that do not go beyond the input image.
+Our \tech representation integrates the technical ideas from layered representations~\citep{shade1998layered,zhou2018stereo} and radiance fields~\citep{kerbl20233d}, yet we focus on a generative task to support creating many connected scenes rather than a single one.

-\paragraph{Perpetual view generation.} Early examples of scene generation focused on extending a single image into a perpetual video with a given camera trajectory: Infinite Images~\cite{kaneva2010infinite} used image stitching, while Infinite Nature~\cite{liu2021infinite} and its follow-up works~\cite{li2022infinitenature, chai2023persistent} used GANs specialized to nature images.
+\paragraph{3D world generation.} Later works explored generating more significant viewpoint changes and potentially multiple connected scenes.
+Early examples of extended scene generation focused on extending a single image into a perpetual video with a given camera trajectory: Infinite Images~\cite{kaneva2010infinite} used image stitching, and Infinite Nature~\cite{liu2021infinite} and its follow-up works~\cite{li2022infinitenature, chai2023persistent,cai2022diffdreamer} used image generation models specialized to nature images.
 Since the advent of generative diffusion models, subsequent work has expanded the scope and domain of this work.
-SceneScape~\cite{fridman2023scenescape} generates a domain-free perpetual scene using a single prompt to create a long mesh.
-WonderJourney~\cite{yu2023wonderjourney} instead uses an LLM to generate diverse content and a point cloud representation for the world.
-While these later works use explicit 3D representations, their techniques are designed with their specific camera trajectory (forward / backward) in mind and can cause issues when facing generic camera trajectories, especially ones that pan sideways or have small rotations.
-These works also run offline and require tens of minutes to render a single path.
+BlockFusion~\citep{wu2024blockfusion} generates triplanes to represent expandable terrains.
+SceneScape~\cite{fridman2023scenescape} generates perpetual scenes from a single prompt.
+WonderJourney~\cite{yu2023wonderjourney} instead uses an LLM to generate diverse content and a point cloud representation for the scenes.
+WonderJourney is most relevant in that it also aims to generate a sequence of diverse scenes, yet it runs offline and requires tens of minutes to generate a single scene as it requires synthesizing dense views in each scene.
+Another line of work in large-scale world generation focuses almost entirely on cities~\citep{Lin_2023_ICCV,xie2024citydreamer,xie2024gaussiancity}, producing large-scale 3DGS representations.